ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

     du -shc ~/.kube/* | sort -hr

-If this is too much disk utilization, you can try to delete old cached data to reduce it.
+If this is too much disk utilization, you can try to delete old cached data to reduce it (assuming this is appropriate for you).
 The command below deletes ``kubectl`` cached data that is older than 90 days:

 .. code-block:: shell